 This community phase was historically the most dominant both temporally and spatially.
-Cool-season grasses dominated the community, but warm-season short grasses are also prevalent.
-The co-dominant grasses were western wheatgrass and blue grama.
-Other grasses included buffalograss, saltgrass, Nuttall's alkaligrass, and prairie Junegrass.
-Common forb and shrub species included common yarrow, textile onion, white sagebrush, curlycup gumweed, white heath aster, scarlet globemallow, prairie sagewort, broom snakeweed, and prairie rose.
-Annual production likely varied from about 800-1800 pounds per acre with grasses and grass-likes, forbs, and shrubs contributing about 85%, 10% and 5%, respectively.
+Cool-season and tall warm-season grasses dominated the plant community.
+The codominant grasses included prairie sandreed, western wheatgrass, slender wheatgrass, big bluestem, porcupinegrass, and needle and thread.
+Other grasses and grass-like species included blue grama, green needlegrass, little bluestem, prairie Junegrass, and sedges.
+Significant forbs included stiff sunflower, longbract spiderwort, hairy false goldaster, western marbleseed, dotted blazing star, and blacksamson echinacea.
+The dominant shrubs were leadplant, western snowberry, and prairie sagewort.
+Annual production likely varied from about 1800-3000 pounds per acre with grasses and grass-likes, forbs, and shrubs contributing about 85%, 10% and 5%, respectively.
+Both warm-season grasses and cool-season grasses are well represented in the community.
+As a result, production is distributed throughout the growing season.
 This community represents the plant community phase upon which interpretations are primarily based and is described in the "Plant Community Composition and Group Annual Production" portion of this ecological site description.